Tinkerforge/doc/source/Tutorials/Tutorial.rst

 in this tutorial.
 The necessary steps to get everything working are essentially the same.
-This tutorial together with the examples in the "Programming Interfaces" section of every product should allow you to get everything working in other languages than Python (see a installation description for bindings :ref:`here <tools_installation_bindings>`).
+This tutorial together with the examples in the "Programming Interfaces" section of every product should allow you to get everything working in other languages than Python.

 We suggest that you have installed python already, when not download it `here <http://python.org/download/>`__ and install it.